prikhi/hkhue/README.md

   * Add types for things like PercentBrightness, HueBrightness(1-254), ByteChannel(0-255), UnitChannel(0-1), TransitionTime, etc.
 * Management Daemon
-  * Expand heartbeat to pull light state at shorter intervals than full bridge state.
-Make sure using values as a cache to improve bridge performance.
   * Database for storing color bank, custom effects, scene
   * Manages & cancels long-running effects
 * A GUI for manual control & CLI for scripting